nireitdev/go-scanport-detector/README.md

 Information loaded from config.yml:

 - device: local network device
-- ip: specific ip to watch
+- ip: specific local ip to watch
-- portrange: only scan this range of IPs
+- portrange: only scan this range of local ports
 - portignore: don't care this common ports

 ## To Do: